This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 - Kreuzberg

-17. Arise Show
+17. Watch a Show

 I hope this guide helped you in planning your upcoming trip to Berlin!
 If you have any questions or think I missed a spot then let me know in the comments below!